JereKuusela/valheim-expand_world/README.md

 The file `expand_locations.yaml` sets the available locations and their placement.
 This is a server side feature, clients don't have access to this data.

 Note: Missing locations are automatically added to the file.
-If you want to disable a location, set `enabled` to `false` instead of removing any entries.
+To disable, set `enabled` to `false` instead of removing anything.

 Note: Each zone (64m x 64m) can only have one size.